ispeters/async_scope/asyncscope.md

 requirement to complete on the receiver's scheduler restricts which receivers a _`join-sender`_ may be connected to in exchange for determinism; the alternative would have the _`join-sender`_ completing on the execution context of whichever nested operation happens to be the last one to complete.

+## When to use `counting_scope` vs `let_with_async_scope`

+Although `counting_scope` and `let_with_async_scope` has overlapping use-cases, we specifically designed the two facilities to address separate problems.
+In short, `counting_scope` is best used in an unstructured context and `let_with_async_scope` is best used in a structured context.

+We define "unstructured context" as:
+- a place where using `sync_wait` would be inappropriate,
+- and you can't "solve by induction" (i.e you're not in an async context where you can start the sender by "awaiting" it)

+`counting_scope` should be used when you have a sender you want to start in an unstructured context.
+In this case, `spawn(sender, scope)` would be the preferred way of starting asynchronous work. `scope.join()` needs to be called upon the owning object's destruction in order to ensure that the object's lifetime lives at least until all asynchronous work completes.
+Note that exception safety needs to be handled explicitly in the use of `counting_scope`.

+`let_with_async_scope` returns a sender, and therefore can only be started in one of 3 ways:
+1. `sync_wait`
+2. `spawn` on a `counting_scope`
+3. await

+`let_with_async_scope` will manage the scope for you which, as a result, won't give you the ability to manually manage the lifetime of resources the way `counting_scope` does.
+This behavior is a feature, since the scope being managed by `let_with_async_scope` is intended to live only until the sender completes.
+This also means that `let_with_async_scope` will be exception safe by default.

 Design considerations
 =====================